"*" indicates required fields

 Choosing to pick up your life and relocate to a different country can be an incredibly daunting prospect, and there are many things to think about before taking the big leap.

-However, if your heart is set on moving abroad and you’re ready for a change, then you shouldn’t let this stop you.
+However, if your heart is set on moving abroad and you’re ready for a change and expat life, then you shouldn’t let this stop you.

 The beginning of a new year is the perfect time for a fresh start, so why not get the ball rolling?
-For those looking to make the big move and relocate, below are five key factors for you to consider:
+For those looking to make the big move and relocate, below are 5 tips for moving abroad.

 It’s important to set aside some time to research the property market in the country or area that you are hoping to locate to.